ngicks/gokugen/README.md

 Scheduler is in-memory scheduler.

 With WorkerPool, scheduler limits how many tasks can be concurrently worked on.
-And with min-heap backed TaskQueue, task retrieval complexity is O(log n) where n is number of scheduled task.
+And with min-heap backed TaskQueue, task retrieval complexity is O(log n) where n is number of currently scheduled task.

 See `./example/simple/main.go ` for exmpale usage.